bitshares/bitshares.github.io-old/_drafts/howto-become-a-witness.md

 layout: post
 ---

+This document serves as an introduction on how to become an actively block producing witness in in the BitShares2.0 network.
+We will have to import an existing account from the BitShares 0.9 network and add some initial funds for the witness registration fee.
+After that, we will create, configure and run a witness node.

+* TOC
+{:toc}

 ## Preparations in BitShares 0.9 network
+### Extracting an account from BitShares 0.9
 To create a new account, you will need to start with an existing account with some of the BTS asset that will pay the transaction fee registering your new witness.
 Get your `<wif>` key from BitShares 0.9 via